Sell Your Jewelry Online From Home

 Loose diamonds of over 0.5 carats

-DATA ON JEWELRY AUCTIONS IN THE U.S.
+INSIGHTS ON JEWELRY AUCTIONS IN THE U.S.

 The large amounts of jewelry coming through our offices and being sold through our online auction platform give us a unique insight into trends in pre-owned jewelry sales in the US today.
 Selling jewelry is becoming more and more popular as people look for new and creative ways to generate income and as people of all ages look to downsize, either for financial reasons or simply for lifestyle.